Kleobis and Biton: examples of happy lives

 Kleobis and Biton quickly volunteered to pull the ox-cart and their mother up the hill themselves, hitching themselves to the cart in place of the dead oxen.
 They pulled the cart all the way up the hill to Delphi and got their mother to the sacrifice on time.
 Then, they fell down dead – they had worked so hard that they both had heart attacks and died!

-Solon gives the story of Kleobis and Biton as an example of a good life, because Kleobis and Biton never did anything bad, or had anything bad happen to them, and they died heroes, successfully performing a good deed.
+Solon gives this story as an example of a good life, because Kleobis and Biton never did anything bad, or had anything bad happen to them, and they died heroes, successfully performing a good deed.

-We don’t know whether Kleobis and Biton ever really existed or were just a story, but certainly the story goes back before the time of Herodotus, because we have statues of the twins that were carved before Herodotus was alive.
+We don’t know whether these two brothers ever really existed or were just a story, but certainly the story goes back before the time of Herodotus, because we have statues of the twins that were carved before Herodotus was alive.

 The Persian Wars, by Herodotus.
 Straight from the Greek historian himself